artyom-beilis/skyhopper/README.md

 - Settings Menu:

     - Small Screen Mode - optimize for small screen, move some controls to settings menu
+    - Search target by name field
     - Night Mode - enable or disable red-night mode screen
     - Full Screen - switch application to full screen
     - Maximal apparent magnitude of DSO objects to be displayed
     - Filtering of the Astronomical objects by type
+    - Status of geolocation and reload geolocation buttom
+    - Sensors information

 ## Constrols in Small Screen Mode